ali5789/Hayward-PhotonSpheres-/README.md

 Code for paper: Photon Sphere Structure in Hayward Regular Black Holes
 # Code for: Photon Sphere Structure in Hayward Regular Black Holes

-This repository contains scripts for reproducing results from the paper:
-> "Photon Sphere Structure in Hayward Regular Black Holes Immersed in Power-Law Plasma Media"

 ## Files
 - `photon_sphere.py`: Solves Eq.
 (13) using Brent's method (Python 3.10)